dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 #### Solution

-You can’t “win” this game just playing, of course.
+You can't "win" this game just playing, of course.
 The point of the challenge is to submit (somehow) a negative score and get the flag.
 The source code agrees with that statement :)

 ```python
 if score < 0: